mSvcBench/muBench/Docs/Manual.md

 #### Grafana  <!-- omit in toc -->

 Prometheus metrics can be shown by using [Grafana](https://grafana.com/) tool.
-To install Grafana in the Kubernetes cluster you can use the following command and Grafana services will be available at: `http://<access-gateway-ip>:30001`
+To install Grafana in the Kubernetes cluster you can use the following command and Grafana services will be available at: `http://<access-gateway-ip>:30001`.
+If you istalled the prometheus-operator Grafana is already running, so this step is not required.

 ```bash
 kubectl create namespace monitoring
 kubectl apply -f Monitoring/kubernetes-grafana
 ```

-### Service Cell metrics <!-- omit in toc -->
+### Service metrics <!-- omit in toc -->

-A service-cell exports the following Prometheus Summary metrics:
+Each µBench service-cell exports the following Prometheus Summary metrics:

 - *mub_response_size* : size of the request response in bytes;
 - *mub_request_latency_seconds* : request latency including the execution of internal and extrenal services;